 - Production facility bulk storage containers

 Sized secondary containment must be designed to contain the capacity of the bulk storage container plus appropriate freeboard for precipitation.
 The industry standard has been to have the capacity of 110% of your total bulk storage container capacity.

 If you have stormwater in your secondary containment, you may be able to dispose of it as stormwater.
 First, you must complete a bermed release form.
 A bermed release form will ask whether you can spot the presence of oil in the water.
 If there is no sign of oil, you may release it as stormwater, but if there is a sign of oil, you will need to dispose of the water as oil waste and investigate the origin of the oil.
 Below is an example of information required in the Mapistry bermed release form.

 If a reportable quantity was released off-site, call the National Response Center at (800) 424-8802.

 If the spill is 1,000 gallons or more or if there are two oil spills of 42 gallons or more in a 12-month period, call the US EPA Spill Hotline at (800) 300-2193.

 You may need to contact local and/or state-specific agencies regarding oil spills, as well.
 Please refer to your SPCC plan for that contact information and the circumstances in which you will need to contact them.

 Have other questions regarding SPCC that could not be answered by this article?
-Contact us at (800) 553-7420 or firstname.lastname@example.org.
+Contact us at firstname.lastname@example.org or call (800) 553-7420 ext.
+1.